The Four key strategies to develop your Brand

 Authenticity:

-Authenticity also relates to the ground truth of your brand.
+Authenticity is also connected to the fundamental truth of your brand.
 It simply means keeping your basic beliefs, purposes, and commitments intact.
 The most important element of a genuine brand is the establishment of credibility among the target audience.

 Alignment: